Why I believe the TIE card will become mandatory in Spain sooner rather than later

 In the foreseeable future I believe the Spanish government will make the TIE card a requirement of all non-nationals who are currently entitled to it, and the green paper certificate will become obsolete.

-For the time and effort it takes to obtain this card this is something that could be completed sooner, before the rush, rather than later, take a look at our step by step guide to help you though the process.
+For the time and effort it takes to obtain this card this is something that should be completed sooner, before the rush, rather than later, take a look at our step by step guide to help you though the process.